collage of photos of restaurants in Badlands National Park

 Mount Rushmore at Wall Drug.
 Where’s Rocky and Bullwinkle?

-Two restaurants in Badlands National Park can offer that experience: Cedar Pass Lodge and Wall Drugs.
+That said, options are sparse after leaving Rapid City.
+Two restaurants in Badlands National Park can offer a great experience: Cedar Pass Lodge and Wall Drugs.
 Here’s a family road trip review of both restaurants.

 Cedar Pass Lodge Restaurant